-Virtual Sensor Fusion The idea of using complementary filters in the control architecture originates from sensor fusion techniques [18], where two sensors are combined using complementary filters.
+Virtual Sensor Fusion The concept of using complementary filters in control architecture originates from sensor fusion techniques [18], where two sensors are combined using complementary filters.
 Building upon this concept, "virtual sensor fusion" [55] replaces one physical sensor with a model G of the plant.

-The corresponding control architecture is illustrated in Figure 3.1a, where G' represents the physical plant to be controlled, G is a model of the plant, K is the controller, and K and K are complementary filters satisfying K are K and K are complementary filters satisfying K and K are controlled at low frequencies, while the plant model is utilized at high frequencies to enhance robustness.
+The control architecture is illustrated in Figure 3.1a, where G' represents the physical plant to be controlled, G is a model of the plant, k is the controller, and H_L and H_H are complementary filters satisfying $H_L(s) + H_H(s) = 1$.
+In this arrangement, the physical plant is controlled at low frequencies, while the plant model is utilized at high frequencies to enhance robustness.